 The tax regulations in Holland provide for equal taxation of branches and companies with respect to the rates for generated profits.
 Therefore, if you own a foreign company and decide to establish a Dutch branch, the tax you will need to transfer will be 20 percent for profit under EUR 200 000 and 25 percent for the amount exceeding this threshold.

 The national government provides incentives for international investors opening branches in Holland.
 They are not subject to withholding tax, while resident companies pay 15 percent withholding tax.
+It is also possible to have clarity on the matter and receive an advanced tax ruling from the authorities.

 Our Dutch accountants can give you more information about taxation of branches in the Netherlands.
 Please, do not hesitate to contact them with any questions on this subject.